Taylor Swift Finally Gives Us "august" Performance With Jack Antonoff and Aaron Dessner at 2021 Grammys - E! Online

 The musicians performed a medley of the three powerful songs—one from evermore, as well as two from folklore that are part of Tay's "Teenage Love Triangle."

-Taylor kicked off the performance by singing "cardigan" while reclining on a mossy rooftop, wearing a rather witchy purple and metallic fairytale gown and gold headpiece.
+Taylor kicked off the performance by singing "cardigan" while reclining on a mossy rooftop, wearing a rather witchy indigo and metallic fairytale gown and gold headpiece.
 Behind her, snow fell in a forest to fit the album's immaculate folksy vibes.

 She then joined Jack and Aaron inside an orange-lit cabin, where they all played guitar during the long-awaited performance of "august"—and we never needed anything more.

 However, she didn't round out the love triangle, because "betty" wasn't next.
-Tay instead dramatically leaned against a beam of the cabin as she launched into "willow," before strolling out onto the grass to show off those fantastic flowing sleeves.
+Tay instead dramatically leaned against a beam of the cottage as she launched into "willow," before strolling out onto the grass to show off those fantastic flowing sleeves.
 Like a barefoot fairy, she grabbed the hem of her skirt and twirled in the moonlight for the magical finale.

 On Thursday, the 31 year old told CBS News it was going to be "really exciting" to share the stage with Jack and Aaron after making two albums together.
 Taylor said, "This has been adventure that the three of us has been going on since the beginning of quarantine and lockdown."